+October is always a busy time as families try to figure out which Halloween events and activities to hit.
+But how about mixing some multicultural celebrations into your schedule, too?
 Day of the Dead—or Día de los Muertos as it's known in Spanish—is observed by many Latino cultures.
-While it's not a Halloween event per se, it occurs around the same time and features many of the same trappings (skulls, colorful outfits, parades, etc.).
-During Day of the Dead, revelers celebrate friends and family members who have passed on by building altars and adorning them with colorful paper flowers, grinning skeletons and candles.
+While it's not a Halloween event, it occurs around the same time and features many of the same trappings (skulls, colorful outfits, parades, etc.) During Day of the Dead, revelers celebrate friends and family members who have passed on by building altars and adorning them with colorful paper flowers, grinning skeletons and candles.
 It's a really joyful way to honor the deceased without freaking kids out.

-Day of the Dead technically takes place on November 1 and 2 to coincide with the Catholic holidays of All Saints' Day and All Souls' Day, however the events are spread out throughout October and early November.
-Here are six ways to celebrate Day of the Dead with kids in New York City, most of which are totally FREE.
+Day of the Dead technically takes place on November 1 and 2 to coincide with the Catholic holidays of All Saints' Day and All Souls' Day.
+However, NYC celebrations are spread throughout October and early November.
+Here are seven ways to mark Day of the Dead, most of which are totally FREE.

 Super Sabado: Dia de los Muertos Celebration – East Harlem

 My daughter and I have been to El Museo del Barrio's annual celebration many times (that's her in skeleton face paint).
 The museum constructs a giant Day of the Dead display in its cafe and kids are encouraged to contribute to the altar.
 Enjoy flower and skull face painting, holiday-themed arts and crafts, storytelling, dancing and a spooky procession from the nearby Dana Discovery Center in Central Park to the museum.
 The day closes out with a concert by Spanish band Pistolera.

 Monster Mash – Crown Heights